 You mentioned San Jose del Cabo.
 What is the town like?

-San Jose del Cabo is a small Spanish colonial town that’s easy to explore by foot.
-I found it quite laid back, maybe because the storm that hit a few days earlier but I think it’s like this in general.
+San Jose del Cabo is a small Spanish colonial town that’s easy to explore on foot.
+I found it quite laid back, maybe because of the storm that hit a few days earlier but I think it’s like this in general.
 The main part of town is Plaza Mijares with the Mission San Jose del Cabo de Anuiti and from there, you can take small streets that are filled with art galleries, cafes and restaurants.
 There’s always something happening in the plaza and when we were there, they had an outdoor cinema festival with huge screens showing films.

 What is Cabo like at night?

 Cabo San Lucas is really the place to be if you’re looking for nightlife so that’s where you’d usually find us.
 It’s easy to get there and we’d usually go by bus there and taxi our way back.
 The bus is a little tricky to catch as you have to walk to the main road so maybe it’s not for everyone.
 You can just grab a taxi both ways and negotiate the fare.
-There are plenty of clubs in San Lucas and most of them are open air clubs with free entrance.
+There are plenty of clubs in San Lucas and most of them are open-air clubs with free entrance.
 We especially liked Pink Kitty and El Squid Roe because there was always something going on there.

 Pink Kitty is a popular one and has really good club music.
 The tourist crowd was big there, probably more than in other places.

 We especially liked El Squid Roe as there was a good mix between the tourist crowd and locals.
 There’s an excellent vibe in this place, which has two floors and very quickly, people start to dance on the tables.